Horse Racing Terminology

 If you are anything like me, you probably did not grow up watching horses race at the tracks.
-You were too busy playing regular sports like baseball or basketball and could not have cared less about who was winning at the Kentucky Derby.
+You were too busy playing the more common sports like baseball or basketball and could not have cared less about who was winning at the Kentucky Derby.

 This should give every player a good start and help them to understand more as they delve further into horse racing.